sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/troubleshooting.md

 ### Cannot upload TOS images with names longer than 8 characters and three-letter extension

 The SWITCHER.TOS program supports long filenames up to 64 characters.
 However, the Atari ST operating system only supports filenames with 8 characters and three-letter extension.
 To solve this issue and upload TOS images with long filenames, use the mass storage mode of the SidecarTridge TOS and copy the TOS images directly to the `ROMEMUL` volume from a host computer.

+## TOS Images and Volume copying/transferring issues

+### When copying TOS-images to the ROM emulator via USB, they don’t appear in SWITCHER.TOS

+For the images to appear in SWITCHER.TOS, you must first eject the USB volume after copying.
+This triggers the system to reindex and recognize the newly added TOS images.

+### When copying TOS-images from the Atari computer via SWITCHER.TOS, the images from a previous USB copy session appear

+Copying TOS-images through SWITCHER.TOS directly from the Atari computer prompts the system to refresh the image index automatically.
+This includes detecting any TOS-images copied over USB that haven’t yet been recognized because the volume wasn’t ejected.

+### Manually editing DEFAULT.TXT and RESCUE.TXT doesn’t seem to have any effect

+DEFAULT.TXT and RESCUE.TXT require reindexing after editing to apply changes.
+To do this, make your edits, save the files, and then eject the USB volume.
+This triggers the reindexing process so that SWITCHER.TOS and the ROM emulator can recognize the updates in these files.

+### After manually editing DEFAULT.TXT and RESCUE.TXT, it seems to find the first image in the list

+If you’ve edited DEFAULT.TXT and RESCUE.TXT and the system seems to find the first image in the list, it’s likely that the files are not formatted correctly.
+Please check that the file names includeing the extension are correct and they are 64 characters or less.

 [Previous: Compatibility](/sidecartridge-tos/compatibility/){: .btn .mr-4 }